angular/angular/aio/content/tutorial/first-app/first-app-lesson-06.md

 Property binding enables you to connect a variable to an `Input` in an Angular template.
 The data is then dynamically bound to the `Input`.

-For a more in depth explanation, please refer to the [Property binding guide](guide/property-binding) guide.
+For a more in depth explanation, please refer to the [Property binding](guide/property-binding) guide.

 ## Lesson steps